-An operating energy model is a model that quantifies energy use after the project is undertaken, and is used only when forward creation is used to create VEECs.
+An operating energy model is a model that quantifies energy use after the upgrade is undertaken, and applies only when forward creation is used to create VEECs.
 An operating energy model can be established by regression analysis or an estimate of the mean.

-For both regression analysis and estimate of the mean, the operating period must not start before the project works end date for a given measurement boundary and must end no later than 24 months after that project works end date.
+For both regression analysis and estimate of the mean, the operating period must not start before the project works end date for a given measurement boundary and must end no later than 24 months, plus any further time allowances outlined in Accounting for COVID-19 Under VEU (2021), after the implementation start time.